-Investment returns that you see in the paper or in marketing material are based on the assumption that you invest a lump sum at the beginning of the period and then you leave it alone.
+Investment returns that you see in the paper or in marketing material are based on the assumption that you invest a lump sum at the beginning of the period, and then you leave it alone.
 You do not buy or sell.
 You do not change your mind and trade to another fund.
 You just buy once and hold.

-Now think about this for a moment…the entire industry is based on the idea that their job is to find the best investments, and in the process, they are killing the patient.
-The well-intentioned search for alpha is resulting in the average real-life person under-performing the S&P 500 by over 7%.
+Now think about this for a moment: The entire industry is based on the idea that their job is to find the best investments, and in the process, they are killing the patient.
+The well-intentioned search for alpha is resulting in the average real-life person underperforming the S&P 500 by over 7%.
 That is crazy stuff.

 When I realized the implications, my entire job changed.
 I realized that investment success is not about skill — it is about behavior.
 I could not figure out why this story was not being told anywhere.
-I even remember reading an issue of Consumer Reports that went into great detail about how to save a percent on fees by buying no load mutual funds.
+I even remember reading an issue of Consumer Reports that went into great detail about how to save a percent on fees by buying no-load mutual funds.
 Then, buried in the article was one sentence that mentioned the Dalbar study and warned people about this 7% problem.

 Three pages devoted to saving a percent, one sentence that mentioned a massive problem but offered no ideas for solving it!
 I started telling the story everywhere I could.
 I drew this sketch on the whiteboard in every client meeting and at every public speaking engagement.

 It turns out my job was not to find great investments, but to help create great investors.
-If all you had to do was buy good (versus great) investments and then behave correctly that changes everything.
+If all you had to do was buy good (versus great) investments and then behave correctly, that changes everything.
 I decided that the search for alpha didn’t matter (turns out it’s a fool’s errand anyway, but I didn’t know that at the time) if you lost 7% in the process just because of bad behavior.
-I decided to leave the complex task of finding the best investment to smart guys with the big computers; I was going to focus on the simple problem of helping people behave correctly.
+I decided to leave the complex task of finding the best investment to the smart guys with the big computers; I was going to focus on the simple problem of helping people behave correctly.

+It turns out that outperforming your neighbor is not about finding better investments, it is about behaving better.
 Wow, if this is true, think of what it does to your life.
 No more Jim Cramer, no more late nights after work trying to find the next Microsoft.

-If this is true (year after year, studies tell the same story) then the focus is really on the few things that you control.
+If this is true (year after year, studies tell the same story), then the focus is really on the few things that you control.

 If this is true, your relationship with a financial planner should be based on trust.

-If this is true we can focus on the simple, but not easy, task of becoming a better investor.
+If this is true, we can focus on the simple, but not easy, task of becoming a better investor.